1.7. PHP MySQL Bridge Connection

 While using bridge connection type you can check the Optimization Speed field.
 In the process of data extraction (retrieving) only the tables required for Store Manager will be processed during Getting Data from the Web action.

-If you have the private SSL certificate to make your connection more security you can choose the correct version of the Secure Sockets Layer from the drop-down list and check the SNI fields if you are using such extension as well.
+If you have the private SSL certificate, to make your connection more secure choose the correct version of the Secure Sockets Layer from the drop-down list and select the "Use SNI" checkbox, if you are using this extension, as well.

 8. It is important to post all changes that you have made to your remote database to see them at your online store.